HomeDing/homeding.github.io/elements/rfcodes.md

 "i3": {
   "onClick": "it2 s_#_###__#_#__#_##_#_###_#__#__#_x",
   "codeOff": "it2 s_#_###__#_#__#_##_#_###_#_____#_x",
-  "description": "Switch light 2"
+  "description": "Light Balcony"
 },
 "a1": {
   "onClick": "it2 s_##__##__#__####____##__#__#____x",
   "codeOff": "it2 s_##__##__#__####____##__#_______x",
-  "description": "Licht aussen"
+  "description": "Light balcony 2"
 },
 "a2": {
   "onClick": "it2 s_##__##__#__####____##__#__#___#x",
   "codeOff": "it2 s_##__##__#__####____##__#______#x",
-  "description": "Springbrunnen"
+  "description": "fountaine"
 },
 "a3": {
   "onClick": "it2 s_##__##__#__####____##__#__#__#_x",